 Michigan wheat growers planted an estimated 570,000 acres (MI NASS) for 2012.
 This was 19 percent (130,000 acres) below the level planted the previous year.
-Harvested acres might be lowered to 540,000 acres to account for wheat planted as a cover crop and crop loss due to delayed planting and excessive rains in southern tier counties.
+Harvested acres are estimated to be 540,000 acres to account for wheat planted as a cover crop, and crop loss due to delayed planting and excessive rains in southern tier counties.